syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/floating-action-button/EJ2_ASP.MVC/getting-started.md

 {% endtabs %}
 {% endif %}

-N> You can also explore our [ASP.NET MVC Floating Action Button Example](https://ej2.syncfusion.com/aspnetmvc/FAB/DefaultFunctionalities#/bootstrap5) that shows you how to render and confugure the FAB in ASP.NET MVC.
+N> You can also explore our [ASP.NET MVC Floating Action Button Example](https://ej2.syncfusion.com/aspnetmvc/FAB/DefaultFunctionalities#/bootstrap5) that shows you how to render and configure the FAB in ASP.NET MVC.